 Passengers with medical conditions who need to carry needles or syringes must be able to show the medication with an approved pharmaceutical prescription.

 All international flights have restrictions on items that can be carried on-board in hand luggage.
 To ease your journey, we suggest that all sharp items be placed in your hold baggage (checked in bag) and only items of value or items required on-board be carried in your hand baggage.

 The following articles are prohibited in the cabin of an aircraft and in security restricted areas for security reasons:

-a) Guns, firearms and other devices that discharge projectiles designed to cause serious injury by discharging a projectile, or capable of being mistaken for such devices, including:
+a) Guns, firearms, and other devices that discharge projectiles designed to cause serious injury or capable of being mistaken for such devices, including:

 b) Stunning devices designed specifically to stun or immobilize, including:

 c) Objects with sharp points or sharp edges capable of being used to cause serious injury, including: